Events

 mistStatus

-mistStatus is a generic custom window event that can be used to track processes.
+mistStatus is a generic custom window event that you can use to track various processes in the InStore product modules.

 The mistStatus event includes the following properties in its detail object: